Lori Erica Ruff: Discovery of past

-In September 2011 the Ruff family, with the help of a congressional aide, sought the help of Joe Velling, an investigator for the Social Security Administration (SSA).
-Velling agreed to help identify her as a case of identify theft.
-After following numerous leads he was stumped, and sought the help of the general public to identify her through an article published June 22, 2013, in The Seattle Times.
+In September 2011, the Ruff family, with the help of a congressional aide, sought the help of Joe Velling, an investigator for the Social Security Administration (SSA) who specialised in solving identity theft cases.
+Velling agreed to help identify her as a case of identity theft.
+After following numerous leads, he was still unable to find any information about Lori from before 1986; being stumped, he sought the help of the general public to identify her through an article published June 22, 2013, in The Seattle Times.
 The article was subsequently republished in numerous newspapers around the world.